 Participants observed several aspects of the emerging information ecosystem that warrant attention for how they might interact with international crisis stability:

 - The volume, velocity and reach of information is increasing faster than norms, policies and institutions have evolved to manage the consequences of the information.
 This is going to change dynamics in the interrelationships between decision-makers, constituents and the media during international crises.

 - Professional journalists have a critical role in accurately informing the public, which can have a stabilizing influence during crises.
 But they are no longer primary gatekeepers for information and have diminishing influence to counter false narratives.

 - Misinformation and disinformation have become highly cost-effective, distributed, adaptive and deniable.
 Automated accounts on social media—or “bots”—can scale up the effects.

 - Social media combined with the ubiquity of social sensors has facilitated the disintermediation of intelligence.
 Nongovernment analysts can sometimes rely on this combination to obtain data from nuclear and missile tests in near-real time.

 The discussion explored case studies of how these rapidly evolving changes have affected domestic and international crises and potentially widened the arena for conflict.
 While there are few cases from which to draw conclusions, given the catastrophic impact of a nuclear exchange, a number of pressing questions surfaced that could inform future research on how to reduce these risks.

-You can learn more about this discussion and its questions for future research in a policy memo that the Stanley Foundation published in November 2017.
-A more comprehensive capture of the discussion will be published in January 2018.
+You can learn more about this discussion and its questions for future research in a policy brief that the Stanley Foundation published in February 2018.

 The Three Tweets to Midnight roundtable was co-organized by the Stanley Foundation and experts from Stanford University’s Center for International Security and Cooperation (CISAC).
 We plan to build on this initial discussion through more intensive activities in 2018.